 Deductions to the System's Fiduciary Net Position primarily include pension benefits to members and beneficiaries, refunds to inactive members, transfers and reimbursements to other Massachusetts public retirement systems and administrative expenses.
-Total deductions in 2022 were approximately \$0.8 million, or 5.2%, greater than 2021 total deductions.
+Total deductions in 2024 were approximately \$0.8 million, or 4.7%, greater than 2023 total deductions.

 Pension benefits to members and beneficiaries represent the largest deduction from Fiduciary Net Position for the System.
-Pension benefits to members and beneficiaries represented over 89% and 90% of total 2022 and 2021 deductions, respectively.
-Pension benefits to members and beneficiaries increased approximately \$531,000, or 3.9%, in 2022.
+Pension benefits to members and beneficiaries represented approximately 90% of total 2024 deductions, which was consistent with the prior year's ratio of 89%.
+Pension benefits to members and beneficiaries increased nearly \$1.1 million, or 7.0%, in 2024.
+This increase was due primarily to an increase in retirees as well as the effects of cost-of-living increases.

-Member refunds, transfers and reimbursements to other systems increased nearly \$245,000 in the aggregate in 2022.
+Member refunds, transfers and reimbursements to other systems decreased over \$304,000 in the aggregate in 2024.

-Administrative expenses increased nearly \$11,000 year-over-year.
+Administrative expenses increased approximately \$40,000 year-over-year.